TanVD/kosogor/kosogor-web/README.md

 This task collects dependencies from specified configurations across all projects.

-The main purpose of a task is to support prepartion of dependencies sets per web-container classloader.
+The main purpose of a task is to support preparation of dependencies sets per web-container classloader.

-In case of Tomcat it can be used in a following manner &mdash; you define dependencies using `common`, `shared` and `webapp` configurations and during the build generate 3 archives &mdash; `common` (all in common configuration), `shared` (all in shared configuration, excluding those which already in `common`) and `webapp` (all in webapp configuration, excluding shared and common).
+In case of Tomcat it can be used in a following manner &mdash; you define dependencies using `common`, `shared` and `webapp` configurations and during the build generate 3 archives &mdash; `common` (all in a common configuration), `shared` (all in a shared configuration, excluding those, which already in `common`) and `webapp` (all in webapp configuration, excluding shared and common).
 This archives can be used as dependency sets for Tomcat classloaders now.

 Here is the example of CollectDependencies task configuration:
 ```kotlin